 Manal Ataya has served as Director-General of the Sharjah Museums Department (SMD) for eight years and currently manages 16 museums.
 The department is responsible for the strategic development of future museum projects, fostering partnerships with the international museum community and leading the effort to deliver best practice in museum services.
 The current scope of the museums includes Islamic culture and history, contemporary art, heritage, maritime history, archaeology, science and children’s learning.
 She currently serves on the boards of the College of Fine Art and Design, University of Sharjah and of ICCROM-ATHAR, the regional centre for cultural heritage preservation in the Arab region.
 She was an international fellowship recipient for the UK based Clore leadership programme in 2010.
 Ataya holds a BA in Studio Art and Communication Studies from Hamilton College and a graduate degree in Museum Studies from Harvard University.

-Sandra Shakespeare joined The National Archives in 2012 to deliver Caribbean Through A Lens, engaging over 100,000 people with photographic collections on site and online.
-Sandra is a Clore Fellow – Archives Consortium and has delivered youth arts projects in partnership with the V&A, Royal Opera House, Urban Development, and Bow Arts Trust amongst others.
-Previously Arts Development Co-ordinator, East Potential, Stratford; Learning Communities Development Worker, London Borough of Tower Hamlets; Marketing Assistant, Black Women in the Arts.
-Sandra is one of the co-founding members working with NEON Orgbuilders to develop a business model for Museum Detox.
+Sandra Shakespeare is a Clore Fellow – Archives Consortium and has delivered youth arts projects in partnership with the V&A, Royal Opera House, Urban Development, and Bow Arts Trust amongst others.
+Between 2012 and early 2018 Sandra was Outreach Officer for The National Archives.
+Previously Sandra was Arts Development Co-ordinator, East Potential, Stratford; Learning Communities Development Worker, London Borough of Tower Hamlets; Marketing Assistant, Black Women in the Arts.
+Sandra is currently focussing on the strategic development of Museum Detox and is one of the co-founding members working with NEON Orgbuilders to develop a business model for Museum Detox.
 She is also a Trustee for Youth Club Archives – a brilliant organisation doing pioneering work with archival collections documenting the historical narrative of youth subcultures.

 Yasha Young, Director, Urban Nation Museum, Berlin – Germany